bruceravel/demeter/documentation/Athena/analysis/diff.rst

 optionally along with the data and standard used to make the subtraction.
-The form of the difference spectrum – |mu| (E), normalized |mu| (E), and derivative or second derivative of |mu| (E) – is selected from the menu labeled :quoted:`Form`.
+The form of the difference spectrum – |mu| (E), normalized |mu| (E), and derivative or second derivative of |mu| (E) – is selected from the menu labeled :guilabel:`Form`.
 The multiplier is a scaling factor that can be applied to the standard before subtraction.

 If you have accidentally swapped the standard and data, click the